Back

 Match tasks to AI components

-The pre built components to choose from are:
+The pre-built components to choose from are:

 Assess

 Examine input to understand its content, context, or quality.
+E.g. check a form submission contains all information needed.

 Validate